 Finally, ProtModel estimates the posterior probability of all the substitution models analysed with the ABC R library (Csilléry et al. 2012).
 Before the estimation, some informative outputs are created: (i) A histogram with the substitution rate per site considered in every simulation drawn from the prior distribution.
-Together, another plot represents the corresponding theta (θ) values from the prior distribution used in every simulation. (ii) Boxplots of the calculated SS values for each considered substitution model with a blue line representing the study dataset value. (iii) A plot representing the confusion matrix, a specific table that allows the visualization of the performance of the distinction between models.
+Together, another plot represents the corresponding theta (θ) values from the prior distribution used in every simulation. (ii) Boxplots of the calculated SS values for each considered substitution model with a blue line representing the values calculated for the observed dataset. (iii) A plot representing the confusion matrix (i.e., a specific table that allows the visualization of the performance of the distinction between models).
 These plots can help the user to better understand the observed data, including help the user to predict the results.
-Next, the posterior probability estimation can be made using three different trustworthy methods (rejection, mnlogistic and neuralnet)) (Beaumont 2010; Beaumont et al. 2002; Blum & François 2010; Csilléry et al. 2012).
-The confusion matrix, the best-fitting substitution model estimation and the goodness of fit of real data with the specified substitution models will be written in the “Results_text.txt” file.
-Additionally, to easily understand and evaluate the selected best-fitting substitution model: (iv) A histogram of every substitution model tested representing the median of the distance between accepted summary statistics and observed ones.
-The p-value is also computed to test the fit of every substitution model. (v) A histogram of the values of SS from the retained simulations for each summary statistic considered for every substitution model evaluated. (vi) A scatter plot of the values of the SS and corresponding values of θ prior distribution. (vii) A plot of the two first principal components of a principal component analysis (PCA) of the SS values of the considered substitution models.
+Next, the estimation of the posterior probability can be made using three different methods (rejection, mnlogistic and neuralnet)) (Beaumont 2010; Beaumont et al. 2002; Blum & François 2010; Csilléry et al. 2012).
+The confusion matrix, the estimated best-fitting substitution model and the goodness of fit of the real data with the specified substitution models will be written in the “Results_text.txt” file.
+Additionally, to easily understand the selected best-fitting substitution model we also provide: (iv) A histogram of every investigated substitution model representing the median of the distance between accepted summary statistics and observed ones.
+The p-value is also computed to test the fit of every substitution model. (v) A histogram of the values of each SS from the retained simulations for every substitution model evaluated. (vi) A scatter plot of the values of the SS and the corresponding values of θ used for the simulation. (vii) A plot of the two first principal components of a principal component analysis (PCA) of the SS values of the considered substitution models.

 Overall, ProtModel allows to perform ABC analyses in a simple way, only taking some decisions that can affect the model selection.
 It consists of a pipeline written in Python, C and R that can run either on a local computer (on the command line or using a graphical user interface (GUI)) or on a cluster.
 It is freely available from https://github.com/DavidFerreiro/ProtModel.
 Together with the framework, some documentation and illustrative examples with input and output file are included.